Jebbly/jebbly.github.io/content/blog/gsoc/06-reservoir-sampling-for-adaptive-split.md

 $$
 where $n$ is the total number of lists containing some sample $X$ and $p_i$ is the probability that the rest of the list $i$ is constructed.
 Furthermore, my guess is that this will extend cleanly to the continuous case, although this is also where I'm having some trouble formalizing things.

+## Closing Thoughts

+As mentioned at the top, there were a few reasons why this idea didn't pan out:
+1. It was hard to convince that this estimator would remain unbiased;
+2. Regardless of if it remained or not, each sample was taking too much time to compute.
+But it was a really interesting idea!
+I also got to talk more about it with Chris Wyman (really cool person at NVIDIA who wrote a chapter about Weighted Reservoir Sampling in Raytracing Gems II) at SIGGRAPH 2022.
+That might deserve a post of its own, but the TLDR is that I volunteered there, met a lot of cool people, including Ron Roosendaal himself, and had lots of fun!